niloufardelfan/Cross-Validation-in-AI-for-Medical-Data/README.md

     ```
     Navigate through the `notebooks/` directory in the Jupyter interface that opens in your browser.
 Run the cells in each notebook sequentially to see the demonstrations.

+##Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request or open an Issue for bugs, suggestions, or improvements.

+##License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Citation

 If you use the code or concepts from this repository in your research or article, please cite it as follows (example format - consider using Zenodo for a DOI):